astrom-tom/dfitspy/README.md

 Acknowldgements
 ===============
-The python wrapper of the CFITSIO library have been made for the fitsio python library (`fitsio <https:// github.com/esheldon/fitsio>`_) and is used in dfitspy.
+The python wrapper of the CFITSIO library have been made for the fitsio python library (https:// github.com/esheldon/fitsio) and is used in dfitspy.

 ----